cloudteam4153/ms4-classification/TEAM_INTEGRATION.md

 **Q: Do I need authentication?**
 A: No!
 All endpoints are public.
 OAuth/JWT is handled by Sanjay's service.

+**Q: How does user filtering work?**
+A: Pass `user_id` in POST to tag classifications, and in GET to filter.
+Each user only sees their own classifications.

 ---

 ## 🐛 Troubleshooting